kaktusas2598/Villain/README.md

 ## Supported Features

 ### Core Engine
-* Builds as a library
+* Builds as a library to be used as framework or as engine editor executable
 * 2D Tiled map parsing/loading from TMX/XML files
 * 3D Scene loading from XML files
 * Debug/Edit mode UI